February 10, 2022

 THOMASVILLE, Ga., Feb.
-11, 2021 /PRNewswire/ — Flowers Foods, Inc. (NYSE: FLO), producer of Nature’s Own, Dave’s Killer Bread, Wonder, Canyon Bakehouse, Tastykake, and other bakery foods, today reported financial results for the company’s 53-week fiscal 2020 and 13-week fiscal fourth quarter ended January 2, 2021.
+10, 2022 /PRNewswire/ — Flowers Foods, Inc. (NYSE: FLO), producer of Nature’s Own, Dave’s Killer Bread, Wonder, Canyon Bakehouse, Tastykake, and other bakery foods, today reported financial results for the company’s 52-week fiscal 2021 and 12-week fourth quarter ended January 1, 2022.
+Reported results reflect a 13-week fourth quarter and 53-week year in fiscal 2020.
+The company’s fiscal 2022 will be a 52-week year.

 Compared to the prior year where applicable